ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/catch/wobble-impact.jpg)](http://osu.ppy.sh/beatmapsets/539769)

-An incredibly challenging set to play: Sota Fujimori's "Wobble Impact" is a song that never lets up with its pace.
-Constantly challenging the player with almost no breathing room.
+An incredibly challenging set to play, Sota Fujimori's "Wobble Impact" is a song that never lets up with its pace, constantly challenging the player with almost no breathing room.
 [Minato Yukina](https://osu.ppy.sh/users/531253)'s mapping will keep you on your toes as a wide variety of patterns are used to express the diverse set of wubs in the music.

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/catch/blonde-girl.jpg)](http://osu.ppy.sh/beatmapsets/715066)